 Assault with Firearm on Peace Officer/Firefighter: Under Pen.
 Code, section 245(d), a defendant who commits an assault with a firearm on a peace officer or firefighter, and who knows or reasonably should know that the victim is a peace officer or firefighter engaged in the performance of his or her duties, will be punished by imprisonment in the state prison for up to four, six, or eight years.
 7

-A Los Angeles Assault Attorney at the Aizman Law Firm has the experience, knowledge and resources necessary to get you the best result possible in your case.
+An attorney at the Aizman Law Firm has the experience, knowledge and resources necessary to get you the best result possible in your case.
 We have assembled the industry’s most elite team of former prosecutors, experts, investigators, and researchers to successfully defend your rights and fight for you.
-If you need an assault defense attorney please contact us immediately for a free consultation 818-351-9555. ((We fight for cases in Los Angeles, Beverly Hills, Woodland Hills, Agourra Hills, Calabasas, Burbank, Torrance, San Bernardino, Sherman Oaks, Long Beach, Studio City, Santa Monica, Brentwood, Westwood, Encino, Van Nuys, Ventura, Riverside, and Orange County.))
+If you need an assault defense attorney please contact us immediately for a free consultation 818-351-9555.

 Request A Free Consultation 818-351-9555